rebeccalandy/oral_HPV16_microsimulation/README.md

-# oral_HPV16_microsimulation
-Code for the manuscript 'Upper age-limits for US male HPV-vaccination for oropharyngeal cancer prevention: A microsimulation-based modeling study' by Landy et al

 Creating input data:
 1. File name: creating_weights.R
 Calculates weights for each subcohort (race by smoking status by lifetime quartile of sexual partners, by age) for men aged 15-79, using NHANES 2009-2016 data.